 The Adrenaline GTS 19 advances an already superb line of shoes another step forward, which is saying a lot considering that it’s one of Brooks’ flagship shoe.
 Upgrades and innovations help make it a shoe that any runner who experiences knee pain should seriously consider.

-New Balance added some updates to their popular 1080 shoe in 2019, and they’ve helped make a great shoe even better.
+New Balance added some updates to their popular 1080 shoe recently, and they’ve helped make a great shoe even better.
 They also continue to be an excellent shoe for anyone who suffers from knee pain.

 For starters, New Balance enhanced the 1080’s fit by streamlining the upper.
 They removed some of the overlays found on the engineered mesh portion of the upper, which also trimmed about a half-ounce of weight from the v9 compared to the v8.